Olaf Scholz: The unlikely savior of Germany's SPD | DW | 27.09.2021

 It's time to take a fresh look at the man who revived the SPD.
 Often likened to a robot, he has never really been popular within his own party.
 But now he might head the next German government.

-As Olaf Scholz, the SPD chancellor candidate, took the stage in his party headquarters on election night, there were cheers and a banner saying "thank you."
+As Olaf Scholz, the SPD chancellor candidate, took the stage in his party headquarters on election night, he was met by cheers and a banner saying "thank you."
 He had just achieved what had seemed impossible not so long ago: He had lifted the SPD out of the low polling numbers it had been witnessing for years.

 In the spring of 2021, the party was polling at 15%.
 Now it looks to have won 25.7% of the vote.
 It has been a fantastic game of catch-up.

-Note: This article was translated from German.
-It was first published in April 2021 and has been updated to reflect recent developments.